CJ LaFragola wins pro MMA debut in Atlantic City

 CJ LaFragola makes his entrance to Linkin Park.
 Nice choice @CJLaFragola pic.twitter.com/EotFh4zLQ6— John Russo (@ACPress_Russo) June 17, 2023

-LaFragola, of Little Egg Harbor Township, used his wrestling background to wear down Walker and control much of the three 5-minute rounds.
+LaFragola, of Little Egg Harbor Township, used his wrestling background — he was a high school state runner-up and reached the NCAA Tournament three times while at Brown University — to wear down Walker and control much of the three 5-minute rounds.

 "There is always nerves.
 You're going in to fight somebody,” said LaFragola, 26.
 "You have another man in there who is going to give it his all, no matter what.
 Big Aaron, he had no quit."